East Taunton station: South Coast Rail

 Two sites just south of Cotley Junction, and one site at Old Colony Avenue (the former East Taunton station location) were considered.
 The previously-considered southern site (a former sports complex on Industrial Drive at 1141 County Street) was chosen.
 The site is adjacent to the interchange between the Route 24 expressway and County Street (Route 140).
-As with the former Taunton Depot plans, the station will have a single island platform with two passenger tracks and a freight passing track.
+As with the former Taunton Depot plans, the station design had a single island platform with two passenger tracks and a freight passing track.

 The sports complex was demolished in 2020 to make room for the station and its parking lot.
 The MBTA awarded a $403.5 million contract for the Middleborough Secondary and New Bedford Secondary portions of the project, including East Taunton station, on August 24, 2020.
 Construction was expected to begin later in 2020 and take 37 months, with a late 2023 opening.
 The contract was 18% complete by November 2021, with station construction underway, and 53% complete by August 2022.
 In December 2022, the city council approved a zoning change allowing transit oriented development near the station.

+Opening was delayed to mid-2024 in September 2023; at that point, the station was 69% complete and expected to be finished in January 2024.
+In June 2024, planned opening was further delayed to May 2025.
+East Taunton station was 75% complete at that point and expected to be completed in August 2024.
+The complex construction of East Taunton station, including the elevators, was one of the reasons given for the delay.
+The station was ultimately completed in October 2024.
+Service began on March 24, 2025.
+On weekdays, some trains operate as shuttle trains between East Taunton and the southern terminals, with transfers to and from through trains at East Taunton.
+When the station opened, GATRA began limited temporary bus service to the station to gauge demand.
+Regular GATRA service to the station began on June 2, 2025.